morsonluke/tableau-server-slackbot/README.md

 5. Once the VM is created you can SSH in and monitor the installation process.
 The `startup.sh` script automates the installation of a basic instance of Tableau Server.

-* Navigate to Computer Engine -> VM instances
+* Navigate to Compute Engine -> VM instances

 ![VM Instances](./test/images/gcp_virtual_machine.png)